From twist drills to rotabroach cutters

 Annular Hole Cutters – High Speed Steel

 The next phase in the evolution of the Rotabroach annular hole cutter came 13 years later in 1983.
-Using a similar concept to the Rotabroach system, Michael Beharry invented an annular hole cutter made from high speed steel.
-A higher percentage of cobalt used in these high seed steel cutters, allowed for faster cutting speeds and made the cutters slightly more durable on the higher grades of structural steels.
-Even though the M42 type cutters would cut faster and produce slightly more holes.
+Using a similar concept to the Rotabroach system, Michael Beharry invented an annular hole cutter made from high-speed steel.
+A higher percentage of cobalt used in these high-seed steel cutters, allowed for faster cutting speeds and made the cutters slightly more durable on the higher grades of structural steels.
+Even though the M42-type cutters would cut faster and produce slightly more holes.
 The extra cobalt typically exhibited lower toughness which could make the cutters slightly more brittle and prone to breaking in certain conditions, when compared to the original type of cutters.

 TCT Broaching Cutters

 Two years later in 1985, Mikiya Toshio and Shoji Michihiro invented the first TCT annular hole cutters.
 The TCT cutters allowed for even faster cutting speeds and could drill through a much wider range of materials.
 TCT broaching cutters have become ever more popular and are now available in a range of diameters up to 150mm.
 Today the CarbideMax range of TCT broaching cutters are made with a unique six point cutting geometry and use the highest quality tungsten carbide tipped teeth.
 They have a thinner body wall meaning even less material is being removed during the broaching process.
 When it comes to producing holes the CarbideMax delivers up to 15% faster drilling speeds, plus the benefit of four to five times longer life when compared to the traditional HSS broaching cutters.
-The premium grade Tungsten Carbide teeth will also work well in materials which are typically harder such as stainless steel, cast iron and most grades of structural steels.
+The premium-grade Tungsten Carbide teeth will also work well in materials that are typically harder such as stainless steel, cast iron, and most grades of structural steel.

 Stock Inventory Management